freakingid/content-scheduler-2/readme.txt

 = Does Content Scheduler work with Network / Multisite installations? =

 Yes.
-As of Version 0.9.7, Content Scheduler should work on WordPress Network Sites.
+As of Version 2.0.0, Content Scheduler should *actually* work on WordPress Network Sites.

 = My content doesn't seem to be expiring.
 What should I do? =

 1. Check the plugin setting's "expiration period" and make sure you have waited at least that long before checking your content for expiration.

 1. Make sure you have actually visited a page on your website after the post's expected expiration date.
 WordPress only fires off scheduled tasks when people actually visit the site.

-1. Check your WordPress installation Timezone, and use one of the timezone strings.
-That is, when set to "UTC -6," our testing team found WordPress was going to wait several hours before beginning to check schedules.
-However, setting timezone to "America/Chicago" (the same timezone) fixed the problem.
-We're still checking on the reason for this.

 1. Try simply deactivating the plugin and reactivating it, then testing again.